tyronechen/intro-to-ML-for-bio/modules/02_RF_model/handout/handout.md

-Lets plot a ROC-AUC plot:
+Lets plot a ROC-AUC curve:

 ```
 from sklearn.metrics import RocCurveDisplay